0chain/blobber/https/README.md

 block_worker: https://five.devnet-0chain.net/dns
 ```

-3. Modify `docker.local/p0docker-compose.yml` and replace `< localhost >` in command with your domain.
+3. Edit `docker.local/p0docker-compose.yml` and replace `< localhost >` in command with your domain.

 4. Go to blobber1 directory (git/blobber/docker.local/blobber1) and run the container using: